 Your pipeline looks healthy until it doesn't.
-Deals that sailed through the early stages stall, key stakeholders go quiet, and close dates slide quarter after quarter.
+Deals that sailed through early stages stall, key stakeholders go quiet, and close dates slide quarter after quarter.
 The problem is almost never the product.
-It's qualification — or the lack of it.
-MEDDIC and MEDDPICC are the two most battle-tested enterprise sales qualification frameworks in existence, and the debate between them is one every serious revenue leader needs to understand.
-More importantly, you need to hear it from people who were actually there when MEDDIC was created.
-RevCentric Partners' founding partner David Boyle spent seven years at PTC working directly under Dick Dunkel — the man who authored MEDDIC.
-This isn't secondhand expertise.
-It's the source.
+It's qualification—or the lack of it.
+You need a rigorous framework to separate real opportunities from wishful thinking, which brings us to the MEDDIC vs MEDDPICC debate.
+But to choose correctly, you need to hear from people who were there when the original was created.
+Our founding partner worked directly under the author of MEDDIC at PTC.
+This isn't secondhand expertise; it's the source.

 Key Takeaways